pnnl/GenrAItOR/paper/paper.md

 3. Context is prepended to the Q-A pair by sampling random 'distractor' documents and also including the context used to generate the Q-A pair with some probability.
 This creates contexts with varied levels of relevancy.

-4. GPT-4o synthetic data was split into training and evaluation subsets, with the training subset used to implement RAFT on Llama 3.
+4. A training split of the GPT-4o synthetic data with added context was used to fine tune Llama 3 in a standard text completion task.

-5. The evaluation subset was used to compare the performance of the RAFT-Llama 3 to the RAG-Llama 3 via the Align Score [@zha_alignscore_2023].
+Additionally, we use an evaluation subset to compare the performance of the RAFT-Llama 3 to base Llama 3 via the AlignScore [@zha_alignscore_2023].

 ![Example of a QA-pair generated using sampled context.
 The \[...
 CONTEXT ...\] chunk is a collection of documents that may or may not contain the text used to generate the QA-pair](images/qapair.png){#fig:qapair}